 Our Denver workers’ compensation lawyers recommend you notify your employer immediately and seek medical care.
 In many cases, you will have to see a medical provider from your employer’s list of providers.
 You also need to report your injury to your employer in writing within four days of being injured.

 You may not receive medical benefits if you do not go to one of your employer’s providers.
 However, you can visit your own doctor if your employer does not direct you to one.

-Insurance companies deny many claims due to inaccurate and incomplete information, if they believe the injury is not work-related, or they think the case needs further investigation.
+Insurance companies and carriers deny many claims due to inaccurate and incomplete information, if they believe the injury is not work-related, or they think the case needs further investigation.
 Our workers’ comp attorneys in Denver can help you gather detailed information about your injury to submit to the insurer.